bassamelobeid/flutter-deriv-api/bom-feed-plugin/README.md

 - Invoke `on_tick` for all the plugins registered.
 - Plugins that can be registered:
     - ExpiryQueue: it `update_queue_for_tick` for expiry queue. (is used to sell/settle expired contracts)
-    - DataDecimate: it updates datadecimate for both forex and synthetic_index markets.
     - FakeListener: it should be used only in QA.
 Its supposed to listen to production feed data and feed it into QA just if it was coming from a provider listener.
 - Runs on API, RPC, Pricer servers and Collector01